 The 2017 Gala is a Black-tie optional award ceremony, including a reception followed by a sit-down 4-course dinner banquet.
 It will take place on Saturday 1 April 2017 at the HILTON LAC-LEAMY Hotel, 3 Casino Boulevard, Gatineau-Ottawa, QC.

-Gala tickets and sponsorships may be purchased by credit card or PayPal account.
-Please select an item below and click Add to Cart to proceed to the secured online payment portal.
-Alternately, you may mail your order with payment by cheque to the EIC Office.
+Gala tickets and sponsorships may be purchased by credit card.
+Please select an item below and click Add to Cart to proceed to the PayPal-secured online payment portal.
+Alternately, you may mail a cheque to the EIC Office.

-(1) Seating is limited and tickets are nearly sold out.
-Please contact email@example.com to confirm availability prior to making an online purchase.
+(1) As of 3 March, there are only 12 tickets left.
+Please contact email@example.com to confirm ticket availability prior to making online purchase.

 (2) Once you have purchased tickets, please e-mail a note to firstname.lastname@example.org specifying the full name of guest(s) for whom tickets have been purchased.

-(3) Bring a copy of your PayPal receipt as your entry voucher to the gala.
+(3) Bring your receipt as your gala entry voucher.